Readri205/MS3_Plant_Manager/README.md

 * Trefle search and filter functionality proved 'difficult' with reference to API pagination.
 The trefle database restricts returns to 20 items per page.
 Identifying distinct pages and presenting them proved difficult even with the 'Shamrock' library, and as such there are a number of trefle search and filter pages to accommodate pagination from the API return.
 As the current structure 'works' in terms of presentation (no impact to users), it was decided to submit as is and update the functionality at a later point.
 * Note that on a mobile device the 'collections' drop down creates a 'mobile' type drop down selection that can be confusing initially, compared to a desktop drop down.
 It's a bit clunky but it works.
 * Note that on a mobile, the drop down lists can prove 'sticky' on selection with touch screen and sometimes go through to the wrong selection.
 Again, this can be 'annoying' initially.
 Further review can look to resolve this for user aesthetics.
+* Note that at present there is no functionality for a user to delete their account, but would be provided as a future feature.

 ## Deployment